 Modern Slavery & Human Trafficking Statement

 As part of the Utilities sector, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities and ensuring that its supply chains are free from slavery and human trafficking.
+The organisation is absolutely committed to preventing slavery and human trafficking in all its activities and ensures that its supply chains are free from slavery and human trafficking.

 ORGANISATIONAL STRUCTURE & SUPPLY CHAINS

-The Company is privately owned and is the UK’s leading provider of utility services to the Gas, Water, Electricity and Telecommunication sector which includes major utility companies operating throughout the UK.
-The Company’s supply chain is primarily based in the UK and supplies aggregates, gas and water pipes and components, electricity and telecoms cables, substation components and telecom equipment.
+The Company is privately owned and is a leading provider of essential utility infrastructure services to the gas, water, electricity and telecommunication sectors throughout the UK.
+The Company’s supply chain is primarily based in the UK and supplies aggregates, gas and water pipes and components, electricity and telecom cables, substation components and telecom equipment.
 In addition the company makes extensive use of a range of subcontractors from labour only to fully serviced labour, plant and equipment providers responsible for service delivery.
 A number of our clients supply materials to us directly on a free issue basis which they are responsible for sourcing via their own supply chain partners.